philippgille/serve/README.md

 - Windows: `build\build-snap-with-docker.ps1`
 - Linux: `build/build-snap-with-docker.sh`

-The Chocolatey packages can be built with this script:
+The Chocolatey packages need to be uploaded manually to Chocolatey [here](https://chocolatey.org/packages/upload).
+The package can be built with this script:

 - Windows: `build\build-chocolatey.ps1`